-As a Fulbright Teacher for Global Classrooms 2018-2019 Fellow, I have crafted a global project incorporating Common Core Standards as well as ISTE Standards to share live in January 2020 (more information below) and which will also serve as a resource for my school district (Manteca Unified School District) and any other interested educators to build global awareness and mutual understanding.
+As a Fulbright Teacher for Global Classrooms 2018-2019 Fellow, I have crafted a global project incorporating Common Core Standards as well as ISTE Standards to share eventually (after COVID-19) and which will also serve as a resource for my school district (Manteca Unified School District) and any other interested educators to build global awareness and mutual understanding.

 “What Are Your Borders?”